ripertn/aergie/details/devlog.md

 - add select in type of item
 - add icon for actions on items
 - add click on line to show detail of action

+## 2022 11 02

+- add API handler for AlphaVantage and Quandle

+## 2022 11 07

+- add new field "mnemo" using "mix ecto.gen.migration add_mnemo_to_item", see https://hexdocs.pm/ecto_sql/Ecto.Migration.html#alter/2

+## 2022 11 10

+- add automatic puller to alphaVantage to get last price of every action, for the day before
+-